VoxeLibre/VoxeLibre/mods/ITEMS/mcl_bone_meal/API.md

 * `def`: (optional) particle definition; see minetest.add_particlespawner() for more details.

+## mcl_bone_meal.use_bone_meal(itemstack, placer, pointed_thing)
+For use in on_rightclick handlers that need support bone meal processing in addition to other behaviors.
+Before calling, verify that the player is wielding bone meal.
+* `itemstack`: The stack of bone meal being used
+* `placer`: ObjectRef of the player who aplied the bone meal, can be nil!
+* `pointed_thing`: exact pointing location (see Minetest API), where the bone meal is applied

+Returns itemstack with one bone meal consumed if not in creative mode.

 # Legacy API
 The bone meal API also provides a legacy compatibility function.
 This